Differentially Private Gradient Flow based on the Sliced Wasserstein Distance: Background and Related Work

 \subsection{Wasserstein Gradient Flows}

 A Wasserstein gradient flow represents an extension of the concept of gradient descent applied to a functional within the domain of probability measures.
-More formally, it constitutes a continuous sequence $(\mu_t)_t$ of probability distributions within a Wasserstein metric space $(\cP(\Omega), \cW_2)$, and it follows a continuity equation \cite{santambrogio2017} with a general form of:
+More formally, it constitutes a continuous sequence $(\mu_t)_t$ of probability distributions within a Wasserstein metric space $(\cP(\Omega), \cW_2)$. $\mathcal{F}_{\lambda}$ decreases along $(\mu_t)_t$, more formally: the sequence follows a continuity equation \cite{santambrogio2017} with a general form of: